brklynstar/off-road-recovery/README.md

 # off-road-recovery
- An app that helps people who off-road find loacal recovery assistance from the off-road community
+ An app that helps people who off-road find local recovery assistance from the off-road community